nazmul-nhb/furry-friends-blogs-client/README.md

 #### Blog Details Page

-- On Blog Details, users can click on Go Back button to navigate to the page they came from
+- Blog Details is private route, meaning users should login first to navigate to this page, there is a *Go Back* button to navigate to the page they came from
-- Users can comment and reply on blog details page
+- Users can comment on blogs and (**[extra:]**) reply to the comments
-- Users can edit and delete their comments & replies
+- **[Extra:]** Users can edit and delete their comments & replies
 - If a user is the blog author, s/he cannot comment but can reply to others' comments
-- If a user is the blog author s/he can click Update button, it will open a new page where s/he can update the blog that s/he added
+- If a user is the blog author s/he can click Update button, it will open a new page where s/he can update the blog that s/he added, there is a cancel button to go back
-- User can preview the blog before clicking update button
+- **[Extra:]** Users can preview the blog before clicking update button
-- On clicking time fields or "Edited" button, users can see updated time for blog, comments or replies
+- **[Extra:]** On clicking time fields or "Edited" button, users can see updated time for blog, comments or replies

 #### User Profile Page

-- Users can update/delete their blogs from their profile page
+- **[Extra:]** Users can update/delete their blogs from their profile page

 #### Wishlist Page

 - On Wishlist Page, a user can find the blogs s/he has added for reading later, users can remove any blog from their wishlist
-- If a blog in wishlist is deleted by the blog author, user will see that info in wishlist page and can remove that deleted blog from the wishlist
+- **[Extra:]** If a blog in wishlist is deleted by the blog author, user will see that info in wishlist page and can remove that deleted blog from the wishlist

 #### Add Blog Page

-- On Add Blog page, a user can add/post blogs, s/he can preview her/his blog before posting to see how it will look after posting
+- On Add Blog page, users can add/post blogs, there is a cancel button to go back
+- **[Extra:]** Users can preview the blog before posting to see how it will look after posting

 #### Register Page